JonasKruckenberg/duck-taps/README.md

   Because of the danger of the loop hook more types than the Bail types have not been implemented yet.

 ## API
-The complete Api documenation can be found here [API Docs](https://github.com/JonasKruckenberg/duck-taps/tree/master/docs)
+The complete Api documenation can be found here: [API Docs](https://github.com/JonasKruckenberg/duck-taps/tree/master/docs)

 ## Contributing